amansingh2006-hacker/techfest3d/README.md

 # techfest3d
 Design and develop a 3D interactive website for Techfest.
 Think 3D scroll animations, interactive objects and dynamic transitions.
 You have full creative freedom on the concept and visuals.
-# Nexus '26 - Interactive 3D Techfest Website

-Welcome to the official repository for **Nexus '26**, a futuristic, highly interactive 3D landing page designed for a premium tech festival.
-The website replaces traditional flat layouts with a dynamic 3D environment that users can explore simply by scrolling.

 ## ✨ Features